gitlabhq/gitlabhq/doc/development/shared_files.md

 these different directories under the `shared` directory.

 This means that if GitLab will start storing puppies in some future version then we should put them in `shared/puppies`.
-Temporary files should be stored in `shared/tmp`.
+Temporary puppy files should be stored in `shared/tmp`.

 In the GitLab application code you can get the full path to the `shared` directory with `Gitlab.config.shared.path`.